 Home State: Illinois

 Education: US Military Academy, West Point, NY, Class of 1857;Class Rank: 20th

 Branch of Service: Cavalry

-Capt Reno was in command of Companies B, C, H, and I of the 1st US Cavalry, serving as the Quartermaster's Guard, at Headquarters, Army of the Potomac.
+He was in command of the detachment of consolidated Companies B, C, H, and I of the 1st US Cavalry, serving as the Quartermaster's Guard, at Headquarters, Army of the Potomac.

-After serving as assistant instructor of infantry tactics in the US Military Academy, and in the Freedmen's bureau at New Orleans, he was assigned to duty in the west.
+He was assistant instructor of infantry tactics in the US Military Academy, served in the Freedmen's bureau at New Orleans, then assigned to duty in the west.

-In 1868 he was made a major in the Seventh Cavalry under the command of George Armstrong Custer, and took part in Custer's 1874 expedition through the Black Hills.
-He was with George A. Custer 2 years later at the Batlle of Little Big Horn.
-Says PBS ...
+In 1868 he was promoted to Major, 7th US Cavalry under the command of George Armstrong Custer.
+He was at Fort Hays, KS in 1870, took part in Custer's 1874 expedition through the Black Hills, and was with Custer 2 years later at the Battle of Little Big Horn.

 As the officer in charge of the only unit to survive the Battle of the Little Bighorn, Marcus Reno has remained a subject of controversy for more than a century.By 1880 he was a boarder living alone in Washington, DC, giving his occupation as miner.